Why Most Leadership Programs Don’t Change Behavior

 But wanting to lead differently and actually doing it are not the same thing.

-Because once leaders return to their normal environment, they default to what they know.
+Because once people return to their normal environment, they default to what they know.

 Not because they’re weak.